sede-open/Fleming/README.md

 # Fleming

-A proposed open-source project of the "brain" of the AI Discovery Tool.
+An open-source project of the "brain" of the AI Discovery Tool.
 Including techincal scripts to build, register, serve and query models on databricks which use Semantic Search.
 These models can be run on cpu and not gpu providing signiifcant cost reductions.

 Databricks, a popular big data processing and analytics platform, is utilized to build and train machine learning models on the ingested data.